Hogan’s decision to reopen Maryland surprised local officials, business leaders

 While several Democratic-led counties, which tend to be Maryland’s most populous and hardest-hit by the virus, were considering ways to keep some restrictions in place, some Republican-led jurisdictions were eager to let them go.

-“It was refreshing news to me,” said Paul Clayton Edwards (R), chair of the Garrett County Board of Commissioners, whose county in Western Maryland largely escaped the worst of the virus before being pummeled in the fall.
+“It was refreshing news to me,” said Paul Clayton Edwards (R), chair of the Garrett County Board of Commissioners, whose county in Western Maryland largely escaped the worst of the pandemic before being pummeled in the fall.

 “We are in a good spot right now in Garrett County, knock on wood,” Edwards said.
 “These are smaller steps to get back to normal.”